AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

-- The concept of priority has been introduced in tsurlfilter v2.1.0 and CoreLibs v1.13.
+- The concept of priority has been introduced in [TSUrlFilter] v2.1.0 and [CoreLibs] v1.13.
 Before that AdGuard didn't have any special priority computation algorithm and collisions handling could be different depending on AdGuard product and version.
 - AdGuard for iOS, Safari, and AdGuard Content Blocker rely on the browsers implementation and they cannot follow the rules specified here.

 :::